Product quality and patient safety

 - Throughout the product lifecycle, all our operations require a cGxP certificate issued by the relevant health authorities, with a robust Quality Management System in place that incorporates all the relevant legal requirements and associated standards, including ISO.
 Against this background, regulators require we are able to prove that our employees are qualified, through education, training or experience, to perform any assigned task which has an impact on product quality or patient safety.

-- We have a very robust quality and safety training process (initial and continuous training) for our associates and we are regularly audited on our training procedures.
+- We have a very robust quality and safety training process (initial and continuous training) for our employees and we are regularly audited on our training procedures.
 Examples of topics covered in initial training for all employees include: Product Quality Reporting (adverse events), Information Management and Responsible Record Keeping, Novartis Group Quality Management Escalation, GxP on-boarding and HSE.

 - Global annual GxP quality trainings consist of at least two trainings that are applicable to all functions and may address current regulatory changes or internal requirements within Novartis.
-These trainings support the qualification of associates and should be added to the training curricula of the target audience (new hire and on-boarded).
+These trainings support the qualification of employees and should be added to the training curricula of the target audience (new hire and on-boarded).
 Functions and sites may choose to have further specific training programs in addition.
 This is documented in the annual training plan.

 Relevant links and disclosures